frandiox/vite-ssr/README.md

 `yarn dev` starts Vite locally, whereas `yarn build` builds for production.

 Test the production build with `yarn serve:node` for a Node server.

-For testing in a Cloudflare worker, install [Wrangler](https://github.com/cloudflare/wrangler) globally, set your Cloudflare account ID in `worker-site/wrangler.toml`, and run `yarn serve:worker`.
+~~For testing in a Cloudflare worker, install [Wrangler](https://github.com/cloudflare/wrangler) globally, set your Cloudflare account ID in `worker-site/wrangler.toml`, and run `yarn serve:worker`.~~ Cloudflare workers need more setup due to some restrictions in their environment.
+See [Vueflare](https://github.com/frandiox/vueflare) for that.

 If anything in `core` directory is modified, run `yarn refresh` to make sure that `example` gets the latest version.